FerretDB/FerretDB/website/blog/2022-10-12-contribute-to-ferretdb-on-windows.md

 ![fork the FerretDB repository](/img/blog/image6.png)

 You need to set up old branch removal to keep your repository clean.
-You need to set up the “Automatically delete head branches” flag in the “General” section of your fork repository settings.
+You need to set up the "Automatically delete head branches" flag in the "General" section of your fork repository settings.

 ![delete head branches](/img/blog/image5.png)